Orienfish/ur3-RL/README.md

 ├── deep_q_network_real_train.py // DQN for practical training.
 ├── realenv_train.py          // Python class for real training environment.
 Interact with deep_q_network_real_train.py.
 ├── deep_q_network_real_test.py // DQN for practical testing.
 └── realenv_test.py           // Python class for real testing environment.
 Interact with deep_q_network_real_test.py.
 ```
 As you can see, all the files can be divided into two groups: one is for **Reinforcement Learning (RL)** in both virtual and practical environment, the other is for **collecting data** to construct virtual environment.
 The RL group locates right under the root directory while the collecting code group is under "collect" directory. <br>

 * What we mean by **"collecting data"** here is sampling discrete microscopic views with a fixed step and number them with the absolution angle of focusing knob.
 To help you get an intuitive idea of what we collect here, I attached a focus measure curve of all the views here: <br>
 <div align=center><img width="350" height="280" src="https://github.com/Orienfish/ur3-RL/blob/master/pic/new_grp1_focus.png"/></div>
 It's important to make sure that we get the complete region from blur to clear and to blur again.
-Due to the large file size, unfortunately, I didn't upload the dateset we collected here on Github.
-Feel free to contact me if you are interested in those data. <br> <br>
+The dataset can be found [here](https://drive.google.com/file/d/1EoT0gTA8xGZOwDQ0_YXXxAgwPU1694Bj/view?usp=sharing) on our Google Drive.
+Feel free to contact me if you are not able to access. <br> <br>

 * The **RL** code mainly constructs a *DQN* and triggers as well as monitors the learning process.
 The structure of our DQN is shown in the following figure.
 The whole network contains 381K parameters and requires 13.8M multiply-accumulate operations in each update (if I'm not making calculation errors lol).
 <div align=center><img width="800" height="250" src="https://github.com/Orienfish/ur3-RL/blob/master/pic/network.png"/></div>